 Originally the home of Henry Adams, Master Shipbuilder between 1749-1805 it offers a nice opportunity for a relaxing drink at the river-end of the village

 The most convenient berths are at Bucklers Hard Yacht Harbour.
-You will pay for convenience of being able to stroll ashore and it does get busy at peak times.
+You will pay for the convenience of being able to stroll ashore and it does get busy at peak times.

 Harbourmaster’s Office: Buckler’s Hard Beaulieu Brockenhurst Hampshire SO42 7XB